Hungarians rally to demand opposition radio stay on air

 "I think there is room for more radio voices in Hungary, not less."

-Orban dismissed such opinions in an interview with the public Kossuth Radio on Friday.
+Orban dismissed such opinions in an interview with the public Kossuth Radio Friday.

 "If someone applies for a wavelength then they must make an offer that can win," Orban said.
 "If they want to pay a fraction of what someone else would pay then even the greatest powers in the world may support them, I cannot transgress Hungary's laws."